LieuMphuong/FinalProject/README.md

 # FinalProject
-# Project Title and purpose
+# Tic-tac-toe

 One Paragraph of project description goes here

 ### Difficulties or opportunities you encountered along the way.

-The toughest part was...
+The toughest part was to get the change in color for the line, because there are 2 players and the color for each player should be different.

 ### Most interesting piece of your code and explanation for what it does.